shoaibalisaifi/CO2VOCMonitoring/README.md

 CO2VOCMonitoring is a simple function made for  [Nuclio](https://nuclio.io/), an open source and managed serverless platform that we can run on our home server.
 It uses  [RabbitMQ](https://www.rabbitmq.com/)  as broker to share MQTT messages around.
 It also consist of Mobile Application  [MQTIZER](https://play.google.com/store/apps/details?id=com.sanyamarya.mqtizermqtt_client&hl=en&gl=US)  to check Mqtt messages on Mobile Application for the Web based application we install [MQTTLENS](https://chrome.google.com/webstore/detail/mqttlens/hemojaaeigabkbcookmlgmdigohjobjm)   the CO2 and VOC values can now be viewed  on web app as well.

-This is project for the Serverless Computing class at  [Università degli Studi di Salerno](https://www.unisa.it/), I used Nuclio to simulate a fully fledged serverless infrastructure.

 Prerequisite